prakash-js/write-ups/PS Eclipse/PS-Eclipse.md

 index="*"  Image="C:\\Windows\\Temp\\OUTSTANDING_GUTTER.exe" TaskCategory="Dns query (rule: DnsQuery)"
 | table QueryName
 ```
 To identify the remote server the binary connected to, I searched for DNS query events (TaskCategory="Dns query (rule: DnsQuery)") generated specifically by OUTSTANDING_GUTTER.exe.
-The QueryName field revealed the domain name the malicious binary attempted to resolve, confirming it connected.
+The QueryName field revealed the domain name the malicious binary attempted to resolve, confirming it connected to the C2 server.

 ---
 ## The malicious script was flagged as malicious.
 What do you think was the actual name of the malicious script?